WACO-FM

 WACO-FM (99.9 MHz, "WACO 100") is a commercial radio station in Waco, Texas.
 It airs a country music radio format and is owned by iHeartMedia, Inc. The studios and offices are located on West Highway 6 in Southwest Waco.
 The transmitter is off Tower Drive in McLennan County in the community of Moody, amid towers for other local FM and TV stations.

 WACO-FM has an effective radiated power (ERP) of 90,000 watts, broadcasting from a tower 1,660 feet (505.968 m) in height above average terrain (HAAT).
 The station brands itself as "WACO 100, a station so big they named the entire city after it."
 The station can be heard from Dallas/Ft.
 Worth to Austin.

 Programming

-Weekdays begin with the "Zack & Jim Show" hosted by Zack Owen & Jim Cody.
-The rest of the daytime and evening schedule is made up of local DJs.
-Overnight, WACO-FM carries the syndicated CMT After Midnight with Cody Alan.
-During the lunch hour, country classics are heard.
+Weekdays begin at 5am with the "Bobby Bones Show."
+Scotty is on weekdays from 10am-3pm with the Lunch Country Classics.
+Dana McKenzie takes over afternoons on WACO 100 from 3-7pm with The Drive at 5, followed by nights with Boxer from 7p-Midnight, WACO-FM carries the syndicated CMT After Midnight with Granger Smith.

-Notable weekend programming includes "The Best of Zack and Jim" highlight show on Saturday mornings and Bob Kingsley's "Country Top 40" on weekends.
+Notable weekend programming includes Bobby Bones "Country Top 30 Countdown" Saturday mornings, and "The Women of iHeart Country" Sunday mornings with Amy.